Paul was home on leave when the bombing of Pearl Harbour occurred

 and "The Four Chaplains Day Celebration".

-Paul always took time to honor past Veterans by hospital or home visits,
+and was always honoring past Veterans by hospital visits,

 As the daughter to Paul Hayes,